gluckzhang/chaos-ns-3/README.md

 In this master repository you must have all the files listed below in the same row inorder to run the program .

-NetFlixAnim.xml (./NetAnim and load this one in the netanim folder). caseNetFlix.cc
+NetFlixAnim.xml (./NetAnim and load this one in the netanim folder) /n caseNetFlix.cc
 caseNetFlixcontroller1.cc   	caseNetFlixchaosver1.cc  	caseNetFlixNonChaoslogs.txt